Over 700 mn Covid vaccine doses administered in India so far: Govt

 -

-The cumulative number of COVID-19 vaccine doses administered in the country has crossed 70 crore, the Union health ministry said on Tuesday.
+The cumulative number of COVID-19 vaccine doses administered in the country has crossed 70 crore, with the last 10 crore doses being given in just 13 days, the fastest so far, the Union health ministry said on Tuesday.

+The daily vaccination tally is expected to increase with compilation of final reports for the day by late night.

-The coronavirus has to be defeated and vaccination is the way to victory, Union Health Minister Mansukh Mandaviya said.
+The coronavirus has to be defeated and vaccination is the way to victory, Union Health Minister Mansukh Mandaviya said, while congratulating the country and healthcare workers for the achieving the 70-crore landmark.

 "Soaring higher on COVID-19 vaccination under PM (Prime Minister) @NarendraModi ji's leadership.
 70,00,00,000 vaccine doses administered to date," he tweeted.